skyarch-networks/skyhopper/doc/installation/en/skyhopper.md

-Up to this point it can should be executed by Chef.
+Up to this point it can be executed by Chef.

 ---------------------------------